WebForks/receipt-tracker/README.md

 more

-settings, logout, dark and light mode, subscriptions, export, import
+settings, logout, dark and light mode, subscriptions, export, import---\*\*\* add settings to insert openai/google genimi key to use for photos

 receipts table - only let user access the ones they have userid in